 All of the course materials were available to download as audio files and .pdf.
 Each of the live broadcasts could be viewed the next day on demand.
 This was a great option to listen to at a later time.
 I often relistened to the audio of the broadcast on my iPhone during my daily walks.
 I downloaded all of the audio and course material to my laptop to review after the retreat was over.

-If you can not physically make it to a destination retreat, then an online retreat is a nice alternative.
+If you can not physically make it to a destination retreat, then an online retreat is an excellent alternative.
 I highly enjoyed this retreat with Adyashanti.
 It was challenging and enlightening.
-If you are serious about finding out your true essential nature and the illusion of the self and ego, then a spiritual retreat can give you a greater understanding of the mind and its conditioned behavior.
-To truly look at oneself is a difficult process and it may be a hard experience for many.
+If you are serious about finding out your essential nature and the illusion of the self and ego, then a spiritual retreat can give you a greater understanding of the mind and its conditioned behavior.
+To honestly look at oneself is a complicated process, and it may be a hard experience for many.
 I would caution those who are not ready to experience the emotions that delving into the psyche can evoke.
 I am looking forward to the next online retreat with Adyashanti and continuing my spiritual practice.